Your Guide to Lagunas de Chacahua, Oaxaca | INCREDIBLE!

 I’m going to let you into a little secret, ok?
 Lagunas de Chacahua, Oaxaca.
 That’s it, that’s the secret.

 This is one of the last few places in Mexico unspoiled by tourism.
-It’s a place that perfectly balances rustic charm and natural beauty with a level of tourism that supports the island and its inhabitants.
+Perfectly balancing rustic charm and natural beauty with a level of tourism that supports the island and its inhabitants.

-Chacahua – with its national park status – is remote.
-It’s off the beaten path and not easy to get to.
+It’s remote.
+It’s off the beaten path.
+And it’s not easy to get to.
 But there’s not a high-rise hotel in sight.

-Instead, there’s miles of beaches, perfect surfing waves, as well as lagoons, mangroves and a whole host of wildlife.
+Instead, there’s miles of beaches and perfect surfing waves.
+With lagoons, mangroves and a whole host of wildlife to boot.
 And, in the heart of it all is a small town of just over 400 people who live and work in the beachfront cabanas and restaurants.

 So, if you’re looking for a place that’s unspoiled, raw and real, then Chacahua Mexico is the place for you.
 And you best visit soon, because the secret is getting out, it won’t stay under the radar forever!